- 1. Name of the medicinal product

 Patients with previously treated light-chain (AL) AmyloidosisAn open label non randomised Phase I/II study was conducted to determine the safety and efficacy of VELCADE in patients with previously treated light-chain (AL) Amyloidosis.
 No new safety concerns were observed during the study, and in particular VELCADE did not exacerbate target organ damage (heart, kidney and liver).
 In an exploratory efficacy analysis, a 67.3% response rate (including a 28.6% CR rate) as measured by hematologic response (M-protein) was reported in 49 evaluable patients treated with the maximum allowed doses of 1.6 mg/m2 weekly and 1.3 mg/m2 twice-weekly.
 For these dose cohorts, the combined 1-year survival rate was 88.1%.

-Paediatric populationThe European Medicines Agency has waived the obligation to submit the results of studies with VELCADE in all subsets of the paediatric population in multiple myeloma (see section 4.2 for information on paediatric use).
+Paediatric populationThe European Medicines Agency has waived the obligation to submit the results of studies with VELCADE in all subsets of the paediatric population in multiple myeloma and in mantle cell lymphoma (see section 4.2 for information on paediatric use).

 DistributionThe mean distribution volume (Vd) of bortezomib ranged from 1,659 l to 3,294 l following single- or repeated-dose intravenous administration of 1.0 mg/m2 or 1.3 mg/m2 to patients with multiple myeloma.
 This suggests that bortezomib distributes widely to peripheral tissues.
 Over a bortezomib concentration range of 0.01 to 1.0 μg/ml, the in vitro protein binding averaged 82.9% in human plasma.
 The fraction of bortezomib bound to plasma proteins was not concentration-dependent.